toidiu/toidiu.github.io/content/personal/fitness/focus.md

 +++

 ### Theory
-- whoy you cant focus: brain is a muscle and you need to train it to focus. you cant lift 300 pounds if you dont train to do that
+- why you cant focus: brain is a muscle and you need to train it to focus. you cant lift 300 pounds if you dont train to do that
 - modern world is full of distractions and you dont get chances to focus

 ### How to improve focus